kyma-project/website/content/community/contributing/02-contributing.md

 ## Guidelines

-Go to the **Guidelines** section to read about rules and tips for providing [content](/guidelines/content/) and [code](/guidelines/technicalities/) to the Kyma repositories.
-Also, learn how to create a new [repository](/guidelines/repository/), and how the [release process](/guidelines/release/) looks in Kyma.
-Make your life easier using various document types [templates](/guidelines/templates/) prepared for those who would like to contribute.
+Go to the **Guidelines** section to read about rules and tips for providing [content](../guidelines/content-guidelines) and [code](../guidelines/technical-guidelines) to the Kyma repositories.
+Also, learn how to create a new [repository](../guidelines/repository-guidelines), and how the [release process](../guidelines/releases-guidelines) looks in Kyma.
+Make your life easier using various document types [templates](../../templates/resources) prepared for those who would like to contribute.

 ## Documentation types

-Read an [overview](/guidelines/templates/#overview-overview) of document templates used in specific Kyma repositories.
-The templates themselves are collected in the [`resources`](https://github.com/kyma-project/community/tree/main/guidelines/templates/resources/) subfolder in the `community` repository.
+Read about [template types](../guidelines/templates/templates-type.md) used in specific Kyma repositories.
+The templates themselves are collected in the [`templates/resources`](https://github.com/kyma-project/community/tree/main/templates/resources) subfolder in the `community` repository.

 Extend the list whenever you define a new template for other document types.
-Make sure to update one of the tables in the [**Document types templates**](/guidelines/templates/#document-types-templates-document-types-templates) document after you add new templates to the [`resources`](https://github.com/kyma-project/community/tree/main/guidelines/templates/resources/) subfolder.
+Make sure to update one of the tables in the [**Document types templates**](../guidelines/templates/templates-type.md) document after you add new templates to the [`templates/resources`](https://github.com/kyma-project/community/tree/main/templates/resources) subfolder.

 ## Agreements and licenses